rjcassara-/files/resume2018.md

 + Web/SDK Product Support Manager (2006-2008):

     - Provided support to customers with escalated issues and custom code requirements
-    - Colloborated with international support team on product issues
+    - Collaborated with international support team on product issues
     - Developed and delivered training for technical support teams

 + Technical Support Engineer (2005-2006):